• Skip to primary navigation

 Yes, but it is a low-carb keto-friendly ingredient, with only 7g net carbs for an entire tablespoon.

-As it’s made from fermenting sugars from grains or dairy, if you have an allergy to wheat, corn, soy or dairy, it may be best to find a xanthan gum replacement, just for safety purposes.
+As it’s made from fermenting sugars from grains or dairy, if you have allergies to wheat, corn, soy or dairy, it may be best to find substitutes for xanthan gum, just for safety purposes.
 Other than its potential for allergens, it is considered a safe food additive.

 In many recipes, you can substitute psyllium husk with xanthan gum, but you use much less.
-Only use about 1/3 as much xanthan gum.
+Only use about ⅓ as much xanthan gum to replace psyllium husk.
 For example, if a recipe calls for 1 tablespoon of psyllium husk powder, use 1 teaspoon of xanthan gum.

 You can use xanthan gum as a substitute for guar gum and each can often be used in place of the other.
 If using xanthan gum in place of guar gum, decrease the amount used by 50%.